breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 To start, we need to add the structure of folder for web application and also include some configuration files.
 Here is the list of files that we need to include in our application and an example of the structure of folder to have:

 - web.xml (here we will configure the Faces Servlet to resolve our views and the life cycle for Faces components)
-- beans.xml (this is to work with CDI beans, by default, the method to start CDI beans is the mode annotated)

 ![Structure of Folder](img/structureOfFolderWebApp.png)